 Check out this excellent three-part series on PADS, titled “From Sunset Till Dawn: One Woman’s Passage Through Post-Adoption Depression”:

 If you’re ready to seek help, find a professional who you can talk to—preferably someone who has experience working with adoptive parents who have experienced depression.
-If you’re looking for a less formal solution, and just want to chat with some fellow parents, check out Adoption.com’s thriving and active Community of individuals whose lives have been enriched by adoption.
-Within that community, there are several active forums on post-adoption depression.
+If you’re looking for a less formal solution, and just want to chat with some fellow parents, check out Adoption.com’s thriving and active community of individuals whose lives have been enriched by adoption.
+Within that community for post-adoption depression, there are several active forums on post-adoption depression.
 There’s even a Facebook group for parents with PADS.
 There are so many outlets for support—find the one that works for you.